aaronengland/quiz_builder/README.md

 SQLite is the right choice for an MVP demo.
 It requires zero infrastructure (no database server to provision), makes the app fully self-contained (a reviewer can clone and run immediately), and is sufficient for the write pattern (one quiz generation at a time).
 The app still uses SQLAlchemy with proper relational modeling, foreign keys, and cascading deletes.
 Switching to PostgreSQL only requires changing the `DATABASE_URL` connection string - no code changes - because SQLAlchemy abstracts the database engine.
 That would be the natural next step for multi-user or persistent storage needs.

 **Q: Why didn't you use chunking for the Wikipedia content?**
 The app uses Wikipedia's summary endpoint, which returns a concise 1-3 paragraph extract.
 This is intentionally short enough to fit entirely in the prompt without chunking, and has a higher signal-to-noise ratio than a full article.
-If the app needed to support longer sources (textbook chapters, research papers), I would implement a RAG pipeline: split documents into overlapping chunks, generate embeddings via Amazon Titan Embeddings, store them in a vector database, and retrieve only the most relevant chunks at query time via similarity search.
+If the app needed to support longer sources (textbook chapters, research papers), the next step would be a RAG pipeline: split documents into overlapping chunks, generate embeddings via Amazon Titan Embeddings, store them in a vector database, and retrieve only the most relevant chunks at query time via similarity search.

 **Q: How do you prevent users from cheating?**
 The `GET /api/quiz/{id}` endpoint returns questions through the `QuestionOut` Pydantic schema, which deliberately omits the `correct_answer` and `explanation` fields.
 These are only returned by the `POST /api/quiz/{id}/submit` endpoint after the user has committed their answers.
 Even inspecting the network response in browser dev tools won't reveal the answers before submission.